 - Methodology is published before testing.
 Results are scored against the published rubric — no retroactive adjustment to favor specific blades.

-Send me your own data — I’ll compare.
+Send your own data — we’ll compare.

-Current Database
+Current Safety Razor Blade Comparison Database

-| Blade | Country | Coating | Score | Detail |
+| Pairing | Blade origin | Blade coating | Pairing score | Detail |

 |---|---|---|---|---|

-| Voskhod Teflon Coated | Russia | Teflon (PTFE) | 40/50 (3-shave avg) | Read review → |
+| Vector TC4 × Voskhod Teflon Coated | Russia (Voskhod) | Teflon (PTFE) | 40/50 (3-shave avg) | Read pairing data → |

 Currently Testing Queue